Paul Varul

 Paul Varul (born 10 December 1952 in Valga) is an Estonian lawyer and politician.
+He was the Minister of Justice of Estonia from 1995 to 1999.

+Education

+Varul studied at the University of Tartu and graduated in 1975.

+Legislation

-He was the Minister of Justice of Estonia 1995–1999.
-He was involved in drafting all the major legal acts of private law in Estonia (examples include: Law of Property Act, General Part of the Civil Code Act, Family Law Act, Law of Succession Act, Commercial Code, Law of Obligations Act, Bankruptcy Act, Reorganisation Act, Electronic Communications Act etc.).
+Varul was involved in drafting all the major legal acts of private law in Estonia (examples include: Law of Property Act, General Part of the Civil Code Act, Family Law Act, Law of Succession Act, Commercial Code, Law of Obligations Act, Bankruptcy Act, Reorganisation Act, Electronic Communications Act etc.).
 He has also been an expert contributor to the drafting of the National Central Bank Act (Eesti Pank Act) and the legislation regulating the pursuit of business of a credit institution (including the Credit Institutions Act).

+Career

+Varul has been an academic at the University of Tartu.